“Every student can learn, just not on the same day, or in the same way.” -George Evans

 The Summersville R-II School District has developed a Local Compliance Plan for the implementation of State Regulations for the Individuals with Disabilities Education Act (IDEA).
 This plan contains the agency’s policies and procedures regarding storage, disclosure to third parties, retention and destruction of personally identifiable information and the agency’s assurances that services are provided in compliance with the General Education Provision Act (GEPA).
 This plan may be reviewed during regular school hours on days school is in session in the office of the Superintendent of Summersville R-II School District.

 Local school districts in the state of Missouri are required to conduct an annual census of all children with disabilities or suspected disabilities from birth to age 21 that reside in the district.
-This census must be compiled by December 1of each year.
+This census must be compiled by December 1 of each year.
 This information is treated as confidential and must include: name of the child; parents/legal guardian’s name/address; birth date and age of the child; the child’s disability; and the services provided to the child.
-If you have a child with a disability or know of a child with a disability that is not attending the public school, please contact Dr. Rick Stark, Superintendent, Summersville R-II School District at 417-932-4045 from 8:00 AM-4:00 PM, Monday-Friday.
+If you have a child with a disability or know of a child with a disability that is not attending the public school, please contact the Summersville R-II School District.

 This notice will be provided in native languages as appropriate.